OpenShift Routing - Traffic is not distributed between pods

 fsi-project fsi-route default fsi-service https(8443) passthrough/Redirect

-• Everything seems correct so far, therefore we need to dig deeper.
-Let’s manually print the whole fsi-route Route "admission" directly from the default Ingress Controller configuration file.
+• So far, everything seems correct, so let’s dig deeper.
+Manually print the fsi-route configuration directly from the default Ingress Controller haproxy configuration file.

-In general, the default Ingress Controller configuration file can be found at the following path:
+In a full must-gather, the default Ingress Controller configuration file can be found at the following path:

 <must-gather-archive>/quay-io-openshift-release-dev-ocp-v4-0-art-dev-sha256-<hash>/ingress_controllers/default/<ingress-default-pod>/haproxy.config.

-Note that there is one haproxy.config file for each Ingress Controller Pod.
+Note that there is one haproxy.config file for each Ingress Controller Pod, although they should all be the same.

 Click to show some commands if you need a hint